thrikesh/19AI308-Object-Oriented-Programming-using-CSharp-Exp-10-File-Manipulation/README.md

 To develop a C# program using file streams.

 # ALGORITHM:
-Step 1: Define a structure UserData to hold user data fields like name, age, and email.
+# Step 1: Define a structure UserData to hold user data fields like name, age, and email.
-Step 2: Create an array of UserData to store multiple user data entries.
+# Step 2: Create an array of UserData to store multiple user data entries.
 Use a loop to prompt the user to input their name, age, and email, and store the input in the array.
-Step 3: Specify the file path where the user data will be stored.
+# Step 3: Specify the file path where the user data will be stored.
-Step 4: Inside the loop, for each user data entry, open the file in append mode using StreamWriter and write the user data to the file.
+# Step 4: Inside the loop, for each user data entry, open the file in append mode using StreamWriter and write the user data to the file.
-Step 5: Close the file after writing all user data.
+# Step 5: Close the file after writing all user data.
-Step 6: Display a message indicating that the user data has been saved to the file.
+# Step 6: Display a message indicating that the user data has been saved to the file.

 # PROGRAM:
+# NAME : THRIKESWAR
-#
+# REGISTER NUMBER : 212222230162
 ```
 using System;
 using System.IO;